theLastShadow0/operating_system_project/README.md

+# Team Members: Andres Lopez & Jair Acosta
-# Operating Systems Project Description:
+Operating Systems Project Description:

 Throughout the course the team will be working on developing a functional Operating System.

 Assignment 1: